geakstr/package-together/README.md

 As you can see `api` and `client` has common dependencies (`async` and `eslint`) with the same version.

-If you want use specific version of dependency for subproject `package-together` allow this via next syntaxis: `"dependencies": ["async@1.3.0"]`
+If you want use specific version of dependency for subproject `package-together` allow this via next syntaxis: `"dependencies": ["async@1.3.0"]`.

+For using all dependencies from main `package.json` declare `"dependencies": true`, `"devDependencies": true`.